viamrobotics/docs/docs/internals/slam.md

 #### OrbSLAM

-OrbSLAM can perform sparse SLAM using monocular or RGB-D images (not stereo); this must be specified in the config_params (i.e., "mono" or "rgbd").
+OrbSLAM can perform sparse SLAM using monocular or RGB-D images (not stereo); this must be specified in the config_params (as "mono" or "rgbd").
 In addition the follow variables can be added to fine-tune cartographer's algorithm, all of which are optional:

 <table>
     <tr>